-This research was inspired by discussions with Dario Bini and Victor Pan, and it completes work initiated jointly with Steffen Maass (now at University of Michigan).
+This research was inspired by discussions with Dario Bini and Victor Pan, and it completes work initiated jointly with Steffen Maass.
+Over the years, we also had useful discussions with various other colleagues including Erik Bedford, Xavier Buff, Lukas Geyer, John Hubbard, Sarah Koch, and Scott Sutherland.
 We are grateful for the discussions we had with them, as well as with other members of our research team.

-The algebraic computations described in this paper were done using Magma [BCP97] and Singular [DGPS19]; further numerical computations were done using Homotopy-Continuation.jl [BT18].
+The algebraic computations described in this paper were done using Magma [BCP97] and Singular [DGPS19]; further numerical computations were done using HomotopyContinuation.jl [BT18].